mmoretti-01/MasterThesis/README.md

   - **`WindTunnel/`**, which contains measurements from the wind-tunnel experiments.

 - **`Code/`**
-  Contains the code used for data processing, analysis, and visualization.
+  Contains the code used for data processing, analysis, and visualisation.
 Each subfolder within `Code/` includes its own `README.md` file with further information and instructions specific to that part of the analysis.

 ## General Project Structure